lmondada/dphil-thesis/content/03_compiler/04_rewrite_def.md

 slug = "sec:rewrite-def"
 +++

-As discussed in {{% reflink "sec-compgraphs" %}}, computation graphs with linear values, such as minIR, must adopt strict graph transformations semantics to ensure that linear constraints are satisfied at all times.
+As discussed in {{% reflink "sec-compgraphs" %}}, computation graphs with linear values, such as minIR, must adopt strict graph transformation semantics to ensure that linear constraints are satisfied at all times.
 The definitions we propose generalise the double pushout (DPO) construction for graph transformations @Ehrig1976, as presented e.g. in @Bonchi2017&#x200B;---a well-studied formalism that can be generalised categorically to any adhesive category @Lack2005.

-However, our presentation is not categorical and we will impose injectivity and bijectivity conditions where required to guarantee existence and uniqueness of the transformation, as well as to handle linear types correctly.
+However, our presentation is not categorical, and we will impose injectivity and bijectivity conditions where required to guarantee the transformation's existence and uniqueness and to handle linear types correctly.
 We leave it to future work to define a more solid categorical foundation for minIRs graphs.

 The words graph _rewrite_ and _graph \_transformation_ are often used interchangeably in the literature.
 In the context of this thesis, we will take these words to distinguish two slightly different problems:

 The study of equivalences and other relations between graphs under well-defined graph semantics is the subject of **graph transformations**.
 For instance:

 - a _graph transformation rule_ $L \to R$ ({{% refdefinition "minirtransfo" %}}) expresses that an instance of $L$ can always be transformed into an instance of $R$, reflecting the semantics of the system that the graph is modelling.
-- a minIR equivalence class ({{% refdefinition "minireqclass" %}}) is an instance of a _graph transformation system_ (GTS), which uses known semantic relations, expressed for instance as graph transformation rules, to define how graphs can be transformed.
+- a minIR equivalence class ({{% refdefinition "minireqclass" %}}) is an instance of a _graph transformation system_ (GTS), which uses known semantic relations, expressed, for example, as graph transformation rules, to define how graphs can be transformed.

 **Graph rewriting**, on the other hand, encapsulates the algorithmic procedures and data structures that mutate graphs.
 A _rewrite_ ({{% refdefinition "minirrewrite" %}}) is the tuple of data required to turn a graph $G$ into a new graph $G'$.

 Given matches of patterns $L$ on a graph $G$, a _graph transformation system_ can consider the set of _graph transformation rules_ that define the semantics of $G$ to produce a set of _rewrites_ that can be applied to $G$ and mutate $G$ in a way that respects the semantics of $G$.

-The term "rewriting" is also used in this thesis whenever we mention transformation systems that act not on graphs but on strings and terms, as this is the common terminology in those fields.
-String and term rewriting are never a topic of research in this work and will only be mentioned in the context of review of relevant past work.
+The term "rewriting" is also used in this thesis whenever we mention transformation systems that act not on graphs but on strings and terms, as this is the standard terminology in those fields.
+String and term rewriting are never a research topic in this work and will only be mentioned when reviewing relevant past work.

-In this section, we will start by introducing the relevant concepts in minIR graph rewriting, i.e. the mutation operations that can be applied to minIR graphs.
-In the second part, we will pass in review two approaches to define minIR graph transformation semantics, one based on the DPO construction and the other a generalisation of it that formalises the "equivalence classes of circuits" proposed in @Jia2019.
+In this section, we will start by introducing the relevant concepts in minIR graph rewriting, i.e., the mutation operations that can be applied to minIR graphs.
+In the second part, we will review two approaches to defining minIR graph transformation semantics, one based on the DPO construction and the other a generalisation of it that formalises the "equivalence classes of circuits" proposed in @Jia2019.

-#### Graph gluings and rewrites
+#### Graph glueings and rewrites

-All graph transformations that we consider operate through local graph rewrites, which we define in terms of graph gluings.
+All graph transformations that we consider operate through local graph rewrites, which we define in terms of graph glueings.
 Consider first the case of two arbitrary graphs $G_1 = (V_1, E_2)$ and $G_2 = (V_2, E_2)$, along with a relation $\mu\ \subseteq V_1 \times V_2$.
 Let $\sim_\mu \ \subseteq (V_1 \cup V_2)^2$ be the smallest equivalence relation on $V_1 \cup V_2$ such that for all $v_1 \in V_1$ and $v_2 \in V_2$,

 $$(v_1, v_2) \in \mu \Leftrightarrow v_1 \sim_\mu v_2.$$

-Then we can define
+Then, we can define

 - $V = (V_1 \cup V_2)/\sim_\mu$ is the set of all equivalences classes of $\sim_\mu$, and
 - $\alpha_\mu(v) \in V$ is the equivalence class of $\sim_\mu$ that $v$ belongs to, for all $v \in V_1 \cup V_2$.

 <!-- prettier-ignore -->
 {{% definition title="Graph gluing" id="def-graphgluings" %}}
-The gluing of $G_1$ and $G_2$ according to the gluing relation $\mu$ is given by the vertices $V = (V_1 \cup V_2)/\sim_\mu$ and the edges
+The glueing of $G_1$ and $G_2$ according to the glueing relation $\mu$ is given by the vertices $V = (V_1 \cup V_2)/\sim_\mu$ and the edges

 $$E = \{(\alpha_\mu(u), \alpha_\mu(v)) \mid (u,v) \in E_1 \cup E_2 \} \subseteq V^2.$$

-We write the gluing graph as $(G_1 \cup G_2) / \sim_\mu$.
+We write the glueing graph as $(G_1 \cup G_2) / \sim_\mu$.

 <!-- prettier-ignore -->
 {{% /definition %}}

-In other words, the gluing is the disjoint union of the two graphs, with identification (and merging) of vertices that are related in $\mu$.
+In other words, the glueing is the disjoint union of the two graphs, with identification (and merging) of vertices that are related in $\mu$.

 This allows us to define a rewrite on a graph $G$: